vinodpgowda/vinodpgowda/README.md

 # 👋 Hi, I'm Vinod Kumar Puttamadegowda

 Welcome to my GitHub profile!
-I am a Full Stack Software Engineer with over 4 years of experience in building scalable and efficient applications.
+I am a Software Engineer with over 5 years of experience in building scalable and efficient applications.
 I specialize in both frontend and backend development, with a passion for optimizing performance, enhancing security, and leveraging cloud services.

 ## 🚀 My Projects